TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/project_forms.md

 1. The form is now submitted with Turbo, yet Rails still protects you by verifying a CSRF token.
 Where does this token comes from?
 Check your inspector and your `application.html.erb` template.
 Can you find a CSRF token that is always available?
 Remove this one too from `application.html.erb`, and verify that the server hits back with a CSRF error.

 1. Reinstate the CSRF token tag in both places and carry on.

-#### Railsy forms with #form_with

-Now we'll start morphing our form into a full Rails form using `#form-with`, which will make use of our model objects to build the form.

-1. Modify your `#new` action in the controller to instantiate a blank User object and store it in an instance variable called `@user`.
-1. Comment out your entire HTML form.
-It may be helpful to save it for later on if you get stuck.
-1. Convert your `<form>` tag to use a `#form-with` helper.
-The good thing is that you no longer need the authentication token because Rails will insert that for you automatically.
-1. Rebuild the form using `#form_with` and the `@user` from your controller.
-You'll need to switch your controller's `#create` method again to accept the nested `:user` hash from `params`.
-1. Play with the `#input` method options -- add a default placeholder (like "<example@example.com>" for the email field), make it generate a different label than the default one (like "Your user name here"), and try starting with a value already populated.
-Some of these things you may need to Google for, but check out the [`#form_with` Rails API docs](https://api.rubyonrails.org/v6.1.1/classes/ActionView/Helpers/FormHelper.html#method-i-form_with)
-1. Test it out.

 #### Editing